bitnami/containers/bitnami/wordpress/README.md

 ### Environment variables

 When you start the WordPress image, you can adjust the configuration of the instance by passing one or more environment variables either on the docker-compose file or on the `docker run` command line.
+Please note that some variables are only considered when the container is started for the first time.
 If you want to add a new environment variable:

 - For docker-compose add the variable name and value under the application section in the [`docker-compose.yml`](https://github.com/bitnami/bitnami-docker-wordpress/blob/master/docker-compose.yml) file present in this repository: